 The plug-in Accord’s base price is $39,780.
 A plug-in Fusion “energi” starts at $33,900.

 Which is probably whey Toyota decided not to sell a plug-in version of the Camry hybrid.

-There are some obvious clues – the big one being that when you push the ignition button, there’s usually no sign of life whatsoever.
-It’s like turning the key to “accessory” in a conventional car except that in addition to being able to listen to the radio, you can also drive the car.
+It’s like turning the key to “accessory” in a conventional car except that in addition to being able to listen to the radio and roll down the windows, you can also drive the car.

-There’s no tachometer in the Camry hybrid, so your main clue that gas is being burned is the LCD display that shows the power split (which part of the hybrid powertrain is working at any given moment).
+There’s no tachometer in the Camry hybrid, so your main clue that gas is being burned is the LCD display that shows the power split – which part of the hybrid powertrain (the gas engine, the battery/motors… or some combination) is working at any given moment.

-The standard continuously variable (CVT) automatic works conventionally and has a conventional, center console-mounted gear selector that feels like it’s connected to something, unlike the dashboard-mounted toggle thing in the Prius.
+The standard continuously variable (CVT) automatic transmission is controlled by a conventional-looking, center console-mounted gear selector that feels like it’s connected to something, unlike the dashboard-mounted toggle thing in the Prius.